Updated May 2026: Added sections on how statements differ by pricing model and industry, a step-by-step fee dispute guide, and an expanded FAQ.

 PCI Compliance Fee Annual or monthly compliance charge Sometimes — should be $0–$10/mo

-PCI Non-Compliance Fee Penalty for failing annual questionnaire Avoidable — complete your SAQ
+PCI Non-Compliance Fee Penalty for missing annual SAQ Avoidable — complete your SAQ online

 Batch Fee Charged each time you settle Yes

-Interchange (pass-through) Card network cost, passed directly No — set by networks
+Interchange (pass-through) Card network cost, passed directly No — set by card networks

-Assessment / Network Fee Card network fee, passed directly No — set by networks
+Assessment / Network Fee Card network fee, passed directly No — set by card networks

 Once you know what you're looking at, these are the signs that something is off: